pelican-plugins/image-process/README.md

 ```

 The transformation must be defined in the `IMAGE_PROCESS` setting as usual, and it must be
-an image replacement transformation (i.e., of type `image`).
+an image replacement transformation (i.e., of type `image`). *Image Process* will look for the specified
+metadata fields in your content and will apply the specified transformation
+to the image path found in the metadata value.

-It is possible to override the transformation applied to a metadata field by prefixing
+It is possible to override the transformation applied to a specific instance of a metadata field by prefixing
 the metadata value with `{transform-name}`.
 For example, if you have defined
 `IMAGE_PROCESS_UPDATE_METADATA` as above, you can override the transformation for a specific article
-by setting the `og_image` metadata field to `{other-transform}/path/to/image.jpg`.
+by setting its `og_image` metadata value to `{other-transform}/path/to/image.jpg`.

-If you only want to process metadata in some articles, you can set the transformation to `None`
+If you only want to process metadata fields for some articles, you can set the transformation to `None`
-in `IMAGE_PROCESS_UPDATE_METADATA` and then specify the desired transformation in the metadata
+in `IMAGE_PROCESS_UPDATE_METADATA` and add the `{transform-name}` prefix to the metadata value of
-field using the `{transform-name}` prefix.
+selected articles.

+*Image Process* will update the metadata field to contain the URL of the transformed image.
-The original metadata values are placed in the `image_process_original_metadata` dictionary
+The original metadata values are saved in the `image_process_original_metadata` dictionary
 of the content object, so that you can access them later if needed.

 ## Known Issues